 Yes, because they come in different ball sizes from 1 1/4 inches to 3 inches diameter and the hitch receiver can be 1 1/4 inches or 2 inches.
 Make sure to check the weight ratings on the hitch ball mount to make sure it works for your trailer.

 Q. Is my car too small to pull a trailer?

-A. Generally, most average-sized cars can handle a small trailer.
-If you drive a sports car or mini-coup, however, you may be limited in the loads you can pull safely.
+Generally, most average-sized cars can handle a small trailer.
+If you drive a sports car of a compact car, however, you may be limited in the loads you can pull safely.
 Refer to your car's towing capacity to be sure.

-A. Both are designed to pull a trailer, but basic trailer hitches use just a basic ball to connect to the trailer.
+Both are designed to pull a trailer, but most trailer hitches use just a ball mount to connect to the trailer.
 This setup can make the towing less stable at high speeds or on rough roads.
-Weight distribution hitches add some extra bracing to stabilize the load, so they can handle greater loads more safely.
+Weight distribution hitches add some extra bracing and can extend or contract to stabilize the load, so they can handle greater loads with extra safety.